John Eldon Gorst: Political and legal career

 Gorst then returned to England and was called to the Bar, Inner Temple, in 1865, becoming a Queen's Counsel in 1875.
 He stood unsuccessfully for Hastings as a Conservative in the 1865 general election, but the next year he entered parliament as member for Cambridge.
 He served as chairman of the inaugural meeting of the National Union of Conservative and Constitutional Associations in November 1867.
 He was not re-elected at the 1868 general election.
 After the Conservative defeat of that year Benjamin Disraeli entrusted him with the reorganization of the party machinery, and in five years of hard work he paved the way for the Conservative success at the general election of 1874.

 At a by-election in 1875 Gorst reentered parliament as member for Chatham, which he continued to represent until 1892.
 He joined Sir Henry Drummond-Wolff, Lord Randolph Churchill and Arthur Balfour in the Fourth Party as an advocate of Tory democracy.
-When the Conservatives came to power in 1885 under Lord Salisbury he was made Solicitor-General and knighted.
+When the Conservatives came to power in 1885 under Lord Salisbury he was made Solicitor General for England and Wales and knighted.
 The government fell in January 1886 but when the Conservatives returned to office, in July of the same year, he was appointed Under-Secretary of State for India by Salisbury.
 At the India Office he had a reputation for being competent but obsessed by "his bloody career" (according to an Indian administrator) and for treating his boss Viscount Cross with ill concealed contempt.
 He was sworn of the Privy Council in 1890 and the following year he became Financial Secretary to the Treasury, a post he held until 1892.
 Between 1888 and 1891 he also served as deputy chairman of committees in the House of Commons.